 3. Reach new followers: Something we’ve noticed at Buffer is that a lot of our posts are still relevant months after we publish them.
 The other thing that changes after we publish a post is that more people follow us on social media.
 So, if we repost content from our blog that’s six months old, many of our followers will be seeing it for the first time and get value out of it even though it’s old.

-Use a tool like Twitter Counter to track your follower growth so you know when it’s a good time to repost some of your older content.[FREE GUIDE: 6 steps to crafting an internal social media plan]
+Use a tool like Twitter Counter to track your follower growth so you know when it’s a good time to repost some of your older content.[FREE GUIDE: 3 helpful tips for your crisis comms prep]

 3. A/B test on social networks.